Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 * All code blocks and commands should be runnable from a login node or a node within a specific partition (e.g., `ml`).
-* It should be clear from the [prompt](#list-of-prompts), where the command is run (e.g., local machine, login node or specific partition).
+* It should be clear from the [prompt](#list-of-prompts), where the command is run (e.g., local machine, login node, or specific partition).

 #### Code Blocks and Syntax Highlighting